stm32duino/wiki_contrib/HardwareTimer-library.md

     MyTim->setCaptureCompare(channel, 50, RESOLUTION_12B_COMPARE_FORMAT); // used for   Dutycycle: [0..
 4095]
 ```

-It is possible to attach a callback on update interruption (rollover) and/or on Capture/Compare interruption.
+It is possible to attach a user callback on update interrupt (rollover) and/or on Capture/Compare interrupt.
-If no channel is specified, callback is attach to update event.
+If no channel is specified, the user callback is attach to update event.
+Note that the Update Interrupt Flag (UIF) is set when an update event occurs and generates an interrupt, and is automatically cleared by the HAL driver **before** the user callback is executed.
+There is no need for the user callback to clear the UIF explicitly.

 __Example__:
 ```C++